francisco-camargo/fastapi-app-with-docker/README.md

 # WSL use of Docker

 TLDR: I don't love this, I'd rather use the methods detailed above.
 However, due to the delayed `--reload` (see subsection below), it's worth it to clone to WSL and launch `docker-compose` from there, instead of directly from Windows.
 This will remove the delay!

 To launch VSCode from WSL use `code .`

 ![wsl_vscode](image/README/wsl_vscode.png)

+Or from within VSCode, hit the blue "Open a Remote Window" button and then select "Connect to WSL"

 ## Dev Containers